 Although statutory law in Thailand states the minimum age for marriage is 17, this often acts in contraction to customary and traditional laws (WHO).

 Education equals empowerment.
-When girls are given their right to an education, great things can happen.To empower girls, we must keep them in school throughout their adolescence.
-Education provide girls with social and economic alternatives to marriage and keeps them safe from many forms of exploitation.
-It broadens their opportunities exponentially and gives them the life skills essential for navigating the world and making informed decisions about their health, work, families and communities.
+When girls are given their right to education, great things can happen.To empower girls, we must keep them in school throughout their adolescence.
+Education provides girls with social and economic alternatives to marriage and keeps them safe from many forms of exploitation.
+It broadens their opportunities exponentially and gives them the life skills essential for navigating the world and making informed decisions about their health, work, families, and communities.

 The effects of delaying marriage and prioritizing education are clear:

-- Children of literate mothers are 50% more likely to survive past the age of 5 (Girls Not Brides).
+- Children of literate mothers are 50% more likely to survive past the age of 5.

-- Girls with a secondary education are six times less likely to marry while children compared to those with little or no education (UNFPA).
+- Girls with secondary education are six times less likely to marry being under age compared to those with little or no education.

-- Women who receive an education invest up to 90% of their earnings back into their own families (UNFPA).
+- Women who receive education invest up to 90% of their earnings back into their own families.

-- Investing in girls and their education means up to 5% more annual growth per capita than countries with the lowest levels of education (Girls Not Brides).
+- Investing in girls and their education means up to 5% more annual growth per capita in comparison to countries with the lowest levels of education.

 Here at Center for Girls, we strongly believe in the power of girls and women.
 We’re constantly thinking of new and innovative ways to tackle the issue of child marriage in our local communities.

 However, as such a small organization, funding drives the extent of the change we’re able to make.
-If you would like to make a real and sustainable difference in the lives of girls here in Chiang Khong please consider sharing and donating to our YouCaring fundraising page.
+If you would like to make a real and sustainable difference in the lives of girls here in Chiang Khong please consider sharing and donating.